-GROUP

-Scrub with laboratory-grade detergent/portable water;

-Rinse with distilled or deionized water; and

-• Allow equipment to dry or use Kimwipes ® to dry the optic window and paper towels

-to dry everything else.

-• Field equipment blanks will be collected every 20 samples.
-This is done by pouring

-deionized water over the decontaminated equipment and submitted to Pace for

-lead analysis.

-11. End of day procedures.

-• Backup data to USB flash drive (p.
-43 in user manual) and transfer to project

-OneDrive folder;

-Remove battery and charge; and

-• Store XRF in a safe place.
+- Scrub with laboratory-grade detergent/portable water; - Rinse with distilled or deionized water; and - Allow equipment to dry or use Kimwipes® to dry the optic window and paper towels to dry everything else. - Field equipment blanks will be collected every 20 samples.
+This is done by pouring deionized water over the decontaminated equipment and submitted to Pace for lead analysis. - 11.
+End of day procedures. - Backup data to USB flash drive (p.
+43 in user manual) and transfer to project OneDrive folder; - Remove battery and charge; and - Store XRF in a safe place.

-4. TROUBLESHOOTING Initials
+4. TROUBLESHOOTING

+Initials
-1. The EPA recommends performing a gain check every 10 to 20 sample measurements or

-once an hour, whichever is more frequent.
-Additionally, If the ambient temperature

-changes by 10°F a gain check should be performed according to the manufactures
+- 1. The EPA recommends performing a gain check every 10 to 20 sample measurements or once an hour, whichever is more frequent.
+Additionally, If the ambient temperature changes by 10°F a gain check should be performed according to the manufactures recommended procedures. - 2.

-recommended procedures.

 Data quality objectives for project:

 Parameter Detection limit Bias (%) Precision Completeness Holding Time

-Parameter Goal (mg/kg) Bias (%) (RPD) (%) (180 days)
+Goal (mg/kg) Dia3 (70) (RPD) (%) (180 days)

 Lead 0.2-200 65-135 35 90 180

-$RPD = \frac{(Sample \ 1 - Sample \ 2)}{(Sample \ 1 + Sample \ 2)/2} \times 100$
+$$RPD = \frac{(Sample\ 1 - Sample\ 2)}{(Sample\ 1 + Sample\ 2)/2} \times 100$$

-$KPD = \frac{(Sample 1 + Sample 2)/2}{(Sample 1 + Sample 2)/2} \times 100$

-$Completness = rac{valid\ data\ points\ obtained}{total\ data\ points\ planned} imes 100$
+$$Completness = \frac{valid\ data\ points\ obtained}{total\ data\ points\ planned} \times 100$$

-total data points planned ~ 100

--

-5. ATTACHMENTS

-PDF PDF

 6. FIGURES

-0.
+Signature: Date:

 Standard Operating Procedure - Equipment Decontamination

 Project Name: VCUP Townsite Soils

 Name: Date:

 1. INTRODUCTION

 1.1.
 Purpose and Scope

 The objective of this Standard Operating Procedure (SOP) is to establish consistent methods to

 reduce or eliminate:

-Contamination and cross-contamination of environmental samples by sample equipm ent, other
+• Contamination and cross-contamination of environmental samples by sample equipment, other

 samples, or personnel.

 Health and environmental risk caused by the spread of contaminants.

 1.2.
 Minimum Required Equipment Initials

 • Level D PPE in accordance with associated Task Risk Assessments (TRAs), the Copper

 Environmental Consulting (CEC) Task Specific Health and Safety Plan (TSHASP), the Rico

 Townsite Soils TSHASP, and the Rico Program Plan.

-• Clean Buckets or tubs to hold wash and rinse solutions of a size appropriate to the
+Clean Buckets or tubs to hold wash and rinse solutions of a size appropriate to the

 equipment to be decontaminated.

-Tap water / potable water
+Tap water / potable waterNitrile Gloves

-Nitrile Gloves

 Deionized or distilled water

-Plastic bags
+Plastic bags Aluminum fail.

-Aluminum foil
+Aluminum foil State that the decrease is a second content of the second content

 Flat-bladed scrapers

 Long handled stiff bristle brush

 Liquinox Soap

 Plastic sheeting or pop-up containment for decontamination area

 Sealable buckets / drums to hold the waste decontamination solutions

 Labels to properly identify the contents of drums / buckets

 Towels and wipes

-Dispensing bottles / sprayers
+Dispensing bottles / sprayers Initials

 1.3.
-Pertinent/Required Reference Information Initials
+Pertinent/Required Reference Information

 1.3.1.
 Sops/User Manuals

 SOP_VCUP_01 - Field documentation

 1.3.2.
 Task Risk Assessments (TRAs)

-• TBD
+• TBD Initials

-2. BACKGROUND Initials
+2. BACKGROUND

 Decontamination consists of physically removing contaminants from personnel or equipment.

 To prevent the transfer of harmful materials, procedures have been developed and are

 implemented before anyone enters a site and continue throughout site operations.

 The decontamination area should be located, if possible, where decontamination fluids and soil

 wastes can be easily discarded or discharged after receipt of analytical results which determine